prpole/dissertation/chapter2/main.md

 nativism.
-Christopher Gair rightly notes that in depicting Billy and Saxon's attempts to "retrace the steps both of their parents and of their Anglo-Saxon prognitors," the novel exposes "an anxiety about race 'purity' and the decline of the 'original' settlers in California."[@gair_citizenship_1993 419] Gair goes on to claim that in finding their ideal environment in the Sonoma Valley, they find self-realization---but it is a self-realization obtained by asserting distinctions between themselves ("real" Americans) and the immigrants who own much of the land around Oakland, whose farms they pass through on their search [@gair_citizenship_1993 427].
-Building on the work of Walter Benn Michaels, he interprets their journey as a necessary step in their racial self-identification, exercising "a 'right' granted [them] by birth but requiring at the same time that [they] lay claim to it" [@michaels_???_1992 ??? qtd. in @gair_citizenship_1993 426].
-Gair's analysis effectively captures the motivations Billy and Saxon voice as they set out from Oakland, as well as the common nativist tropes they embody.
+Christopher Gair rightly notes that in depicting Billy and Saxon's attempts to "retrace the steps both of their parents and of their Anglo-Saxon prognitors," the novel exposes "an anxiety about race 'purity' and the decline of the 'original' settlers in California."[@gair_way_1993 419] Gair goes on to claim that in finding their ideal environment in the Sonoma Valley, they find self-realization---but that it is a self-realization obtained by asserting distinctions between themselves ("real" Americans) and the immigrants who own much of the land around Oakland, whose farms they pass through on their search.
+[@gair_way_1993 427] Building on the work of Walter Benn Michaels, Gair interprets their journey as a necessary step in their racial self-identification, exercising "a 'right' granted [them] by birth but requiring at the same time that [they] lay claim to it."[Qtd. in
+@gair_citizenship_1993 426] Gair's analysis effectively captures the motivations Billy and Saxon voice as they set out from Oakland, as well as the common nativist tropes they embody.